 16. Amoeba acquires its food through a process, termed

 Answer is (b) endocytosis

 Endocytosis is taking in of matter by a living cell by invagination of its membrane to form a vacuole.
 In endocytosis, substances that are external to a cell are brought into the cell.
 Membrane-bound vesicles containing cellular molecules are transported to the cell membrane in exocytosis.
-Process of contraction of the protoplast of a plant cell as a resulting in the loss of water from the cell is called as plasmolysis.
+Process of contraction of the protoplast of a plant cell as a result in the loss of water from the cell is called plasmolysis.

 17. Cell wall of which one of these is not made up of cellulose?